Welcome to our 5-minute guide to the best dirt bike gifts – that riders like me actually want.

 Like everything else, you’ll want to see what boots they wear now.

-If they use one of the following brands, stick with that brand – there’s a good chance it’s personal preference:
+If they use one of the following brands, stick with that brand (if they’re a decent brand, you’ll find good deals on boots here) – there’s a good chance it’s personal preference:

 There are some brands that don’t focus on manufacturing boots specifically, but are still good: